The A-Z of Search Engine Optimisation Definitions

 Bounce Rate – This is the percentage of visitors to a site that left straightaway without interacting with or clicking any part of the page.
 For instance, if 200 people visit a site, then 100 instantly leave, the website will have a bounce rate of 50%.

 The goal is to aim for as low of a bounce rate as possible, with our clients we say under 20% is a fantastic level and under 50% is a great average to aim towards.
-Having a high bounce rate can be a sign that the webpage that a user lands on is not interesting or not targeted towards that users wants and needs.
+Having a high bounce rate can be a sign that the webpage that a user lands on is not interesting or not satisfying the user’s wants and needs.

-Crawler (bot, spider, Googlebot) – Known by a few different names, this automated program is sent by Google to ‘crawl’ your website so that it can be ranked on Googles search results/index.
+Crawler (bot, spider, Googlebot) – Known by a few different names, this automated program is sent by Google to ‘crawl’ your website so that it can be indexed and then ranked by the search engine for specific key terms.
 You are probably wondering what this means, we recommend watching this video to give you a full understanding of what Google’s index is and how it works!

-CRO (Conversion Rate Optimisation) – This is a significant section of the user journey on your website in digital marketing.
-The conversion rate is the percentage of visitors to your website that complete a predefined goal (such as a contact form submission).
-The aim is to have the highest conversion rate possible, to do this a webmaster optimises their pages to entice the user to complete the predefined goal.
+CRO (Conversion Rate Optimisation) – The conversion rate is the percentage of visitors to your website that complete a predefined goal (such as a contact form submission).
+The aim is to have the highest conversion rate possible, common practice is to utilise content offerings in exchange for the user’s data.

 Htaccess (Hypertext Access) – This is a file in the root of a website’s files – to put it simply, it makes a set of rules and allows a webmaster to configure specific settings for your site.
 For instance, it can be used to block and allow users from a certain IP address and 301 redirects.